 - Not the most comfortable seats but adequate

 - 2 x 23kg checked bags per person for long haul flights between USA & Australia

-- Seats not allocated until after check in for basic economy flights
+- Seats are not allocated until after check-in for basic economy flights

 If you need help planning your USA visit, check out our tips, reviews and articles on North America with kids.

 - Flights – We use Skyscanner or WayAway to research, set price alerts and book flights.

 - Car hire – compare the best car rental prices.